David5p/play_tennis/README.md

 3. step 2: creates a database.
 4. step 3: receive the database link on your email id.

-Here’s a polished copy-and-paste version for your README with links included:

----

 ### Create the `env.py` file

 With the database created, it now needs to be connected to the project.
 Certain variables must be kept private and should not be published to GitHub.